 Collection development selectors and bibliographers are familiar with the collection strengths of their partners and make acquisition and retention decisions based on this knowledge.
 We work to create coordinated collections to maximize the depth and breadth of the resources available.
 Since 2011, we have jointly acquired a number of e-book collections that are available to everyone across the consortium.

 WRLC operates a Shared Collections Facility designed to free valuable space in the campus libraries by providing a cost-effective shelving alternative.
 The facility provides high-density, environmentally-controlled, retrievable storage for books, audiovisual or microform media, and archival boxes.
 Individual items are sorted by size in order to store the maximum number of items in the minimum floor area.
-These materials, totaling over 1.8 million volumes and over 40,000 archival boxes in January 2013, are readily available to students and faculty using the Consortium Loan Service.
-Materials requested by 3 pm are delivered to the library the next business day.
-Individual journal articles are transmitted directly to the requester at a password-controlled website.
+These materials, totaling

 In 2008, we implemented a policy of retaining only one copy of any serial in the Shared Collections Facility at the WRLC Center.
-By 2013, this has saved space for an additional 100,000 volumes.
+As of 2023, this has saved space for an additional 100,000 volumes.
 Similarly, the Consortium approved a policy stating that we would retain only two copies of any edition of a monograph, though duplication within the shared collections is, on the whole, relatively low.
 In January 2013, WRLC and the Association of Southeast Research Libraries (ASERL) signed a partnership to jointly identify and retain print journal titles until at least 2035.
 By working together with ASERL, the WRLC libraries will be able to reduce the total number of volumes they need to retain.